TlkW/TlkW/README.md

  # 👨🏻‍💻 My Biografy
- ``Hello how are you?
-My name is Nogueira, I'm 14 years old and I'm a Perfectionist guy, who likes things his way <3.
+ **Hello how are you?
+My name is Nogueira, I'm 15 years old and I'm a Perfectionist guy, who likes things his way <3.
 Every now and then I post some cool things that I found online or that I made myself.
-Well that's it, thank you for reading my about me, I like you <3.``
+Well that's it, thank you for reading my about me, I like you <3.**

 <a href="#"><img align="right" src="https://i.pinimg.com/564x/db/34/1e/db341ea4f7827eb8d9e9bc2cd7d6d629.jpg" width="300 " height="200" /></a>